 Ask the right question.
 In a control study, usage declined dramatically when cashiers, instead of asking “how many plastic bags do you need?”, asked “would you need a plastic bag to carry your shopping home?”
 A clever tweak to change the default from taking a bag to not taking one.

-The pandemic killed the ability to travel overseas, but not the desire to do so.
+Covid killed the ability to travel overseas, but not the desire to do so.
 In 2024 a record number of passengers travelled through Heathrow airport (83.9 million), making the need for a third runway greater than ever.

 Forget the link between loneliness and the elderly – it’s highest among those in their 20s.
-It’s an odd finding, given this age group is more likely to have see friends, families and colleagues, but perhaps physical contact doesn’t guarantee emotional fulfillment.
+It’s an odd finding, given this age group is more likely to have see friends, families and colleagues.
+But perhaps physical contact doesn’t guarantee emotional fulfillment.
 As writer David Robson points out, it’s perfectly possible to be living in a large household without feeling any of those people understand you.

 If only virality was possible.
 In 2012, Yahoo researchers studying the spread of millions of online messages found that more than 90 percent of the messages didn’t diffuse at all.
 A tiny percentage was shared more than seven times, but nothing really went fully viral.
 The hard truth is that to reach lots of people, you have to actually reach them all at once (think Superbowl).